Low-dispersion glass: Branding

+Some glasses may include a "Super" modifier (e.g., "Super ED") to designate materials with even lower wavelength dispersion characteristics.

+There are no industry-wide standards which determine whether a given material may be considered LD glass; these designations should be seen as manufacturer-specific, i.e., special glasses with LD / ED / UD labels have lower dispersion than conventional glasses from the same manufacturer.
+Schott AG publishes a diagram of the glasses it manufactures, grouped by glass code, showing refractive index (y-axis) as a function of Abbe number (x-axis).
+Most classical crown and flint glasses follow a gentle curve on the right side of the chart, which demonstrates these classical glasses have an inverse dependence between refractive index and Abbe number.
+Lens materials to the left of those have a higher Abbe number for a given refractive index, and may be considered to be low-dispersion types, including many of the lanthanum-doped glasses.

+Applications

+Imaging

 Low-dispersion glasses are particularly used to reduce chromatic aberration, most often used in achromatic doublets.
 The positive element is made of a low-dispersion glass, the negative element from a high-dispersion glass.
 To counteract the effect of the negative lens, the positive lens has to be thicker.
 Achromatic doublets therefore have higher thickness and weight than the equivalent non-chromatic-corrected single lenses.

-In comparison to telephoto lenses, shorter focal length objectives benefit less from low-dispersion elements, as their chief problem is spherical aberration instead of chromatic aberration.
+In comparison to telephoto lenses, shorter focal length objectives benefit less from low-dispersion elements, as their chief problem is spherical aberration rather than chromatic aberration.
 The spherical aberration introduced by the LD elements can be corrected with aspheric lens elements.
 The increased sharpness provided by SLD elements allows using lower f-numbers and therefore faster shutter speed.
 This is critical, e.g., in sports photography and wildlife photography.
 The shallow depth of field provided by a telephoto lens also allows the subject of the photography to stand out better against the background.